State Education Week, Monday 24 October to Friday 28 October, is an annual event that showcases and celebrates Queensland state schools.

-The date and theme for State Education Week 2020 will be announced soon!
+The theme for 2022 will be announced soon.

 Schools can start forward planning for State Education Week by establishing a planning team.
+Please consider the latest Queensland COVID-19 information in your planning.
 Some questions to consider include:

 - How will we involve our students in our planning?